Bronislav Kaminski: Lokot Republic leader

-By October 1941, the German military advance into the Soviet Union reached the area of Lokot near the city of Bryansk, which was captured by German forces on 6 October 1941.
-In November 1941, Bronislav Kaminski, along with his close friend, a local technical school teacher, Konstantin Voskoboinik, approached the German military administration with a proposal to assist the Germans in establishing a civil administration and local police.
+By October 1941, the German military advance into the Soviet Union reached the area of Lokot near Bryansk, which was captured by German forces on 6 October 1941.
+In November 1941, Kaminski, along with his close friend, a local technical school teacher, Konstantin Voskoboinik, approached the German military administration with a proposal to assist the Germans in establishing a civil administration and local police.
 Voskoboinik was appointed by the Germans as the Starosta (or Mayor) of the "Lokot volost" and the head of the German-controlled local militia.
 Kaminski became Voskoboinik's deputy; working with Heinz Guderian the two collaborators organized a militia of 10,000 armed men with the aim of crushing the Russian partisans.
 After the death in combat of Voskoboinik on 8 January 1942, Kaminski took over as Mayor and leader of the militia.
 In 1942 the militia was named Russian Liberation National Army (RONA) (rus. Русская Освободительная Народная Армия), which reached a force of tens of thousands.
 During this time Kaminski was leader of the Lokot Republic, which had half a million inhabitants.

 In mid March 1942, Kaminski's representative at the German Second Panzer Army at Orel assured the commanders that Kaminski's unit was "ready to actively fight the guerrillas" as well as to carry on a propaganda campaign against "Jewish Bolshevism" and Soviet partisans.
-Soon after the commander of the 2nd Army Generaloberst Rudolf Schmidt, appointed Kaminski Major of the Army Rear Area 532, around Lokot.
+Soon after, the commander of the 2nd Army, Generaloberst Rudolf Schmidt, appointed Kaminski Major of the Army Rear Area 532, around Lokot.
 On 19 July 1942, after approval by the Commander of Army Group Centre, Field Marshal Günther von Kluge, Schmidt and the 532 Area commander, Kaminski received a degree of autonomy and nominal self-governing authority, under the supervision of Major von Veltheim and Colonel Rübsam.
 Kaminski was appointed the Chief Mayor of the republic of Lokot, and brigade commander of the local militia.
 He administered local government and established his own courts, jails and newspaper.
 Private enterprise was encouraged and collective farming abolished.